Updated: August 2026

 Clear policies must define lawful bases for different types of AML-related data processing, providing employees with practical guidance for common scenarios.
 These policies should address customer onboarding, ongoing monitoring, reporting of suspicious activity, and data retention decisions.

-Regular audits ensure ongoing compliance with both regulatory frameworks and help identify areas where processes are optimised to balance privacy protection with financial crime prevention.
+Regular audits check ongoing compliance with both regulatory frameworks and help identify where processes can better balance privacy protection with financial crime prevention.
 These audits should examine both the effectiveness of AML measures and the adequacy of data protection precautions.

 Many financial institutions rely on third-party service providers for various aspects of their AML compliance programs.
 Data processing agreements with these vendors must address both GDPR and AML compliance requirements, ensuring that outsourcing arrangements do not compromise either regulatory objective.